yegor256/blog/_drafts/_journalists.md

     (Well, be careful with too much flattery.)

   * **Ask Them Questions**.
-    Demonstrate them that you are interested in their opinions by asking questions directly, from time to time, in Facebook Messenger, for example.
+    Demonstrate to them that you are interested in their opinions by asking questions directly, from time to time, in Facebook Messenger, for example.
 Of course, your questions must be about their articles.
 For example, "Do you still believe that..." and then something mention something they said a few months ago.
 It doesn't